daniel-munro/algoraphics/docs/_build/html/_sources/guide.rst.txt

 apply things like clipping and shadows to a :term:`collection` of :term:`shapes<shape>`.

-Convenience functions like ``circle`` exist that simply return a dictionary.
+Convenience functions like ``circle`` exist that return a dictionary and assign any style attributes provided.
 Functions also exist to define :term:`shapes<shape>` in alternative ways for convenience.
 For example, the ``rectangle`` function accepts a starting :term:`point`, width, and height, or just a set of x and y bounds, and returns a polygon defined by its four corners.

 Styles
 ------